kenny-leong/kenny-leong/README.md

 ⚡ My professional background includes being the founder of a digital marketing startup and working as a freelance software engineer

-🫧 Feel free to take a look at some code samples by scrolling below and clicking any of the pinned projects! <br><br />
+🫧 Feel free to take a look at some code samples by scrolling below and clicking any of the pinned projects!

 💼 Take a look at my <a href="https://kenny-leong.github.io/">portfolio site</a> !